srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 - Cosmos TLS trust: the run-local.ps1 script imports the emulator certificate into CurrentUser/Root; if calls fail, open https://localhost:8085/_explorer/emulator.pem once in a browser to trust the cert.
 - Functions task in VS Code: use the default “build (functions)” task, then start with func start from the AzureArchitecture folder.

-## 📚 For Newcomers to Azure Stamps Pattern Deployment

-**What is the Azure Stamps Pattern?**
-> Imagine deploying a network of identical, secure “application factories” (CELLs) worldwide.
-Each can serve many customers (shared) or VIPs (dedicated), all managed with zero-trust security and automated scaling.
-This guide helps you set up, customize, and validate your own global, multi-tenant Azure platform.

-**Why use this pattern?**
-> - **Predictable scaling:** Add more “factories” as you grow
-> - **Isolation:** Issues in one CELL don’t affect others
-> - **Global reach:** Serve users from the nearest location
-> - **Compliance:** Built-in security and governance

----

 ## 📖 Key Concepts Before You Start